jordanmerrick/shortcutsdirectory/CONTRIBUTING.md

 - A description
 - Link to the workflow at **workflow.is**

-### Submitting a pull request
+## Submitting a pull request

-If you're familiar with Git, you can fork this repository and create a pull request containing the workflow you wish to add.
+If you're familiar with Git, you can create a pull request containing the workflow you wish to add.

 Pull requests should include: